Qurbani (film): Reception

 Its songs were popular and the movie sold the most number of records and audio tapes in 1980.
 The music and songs ushered in the "Disco Revolution" of the Indian subcontinent that lasted until the mid-1980s.
 "Aap Jaisa Koi", sung by Nazia Hassan and produced by Biddu, had a strong impact on audiences.

 Qurbani was 1980's best-selling soundtrack album in India, and the sixth best-selling Bollywood soundtrack of the 1980s.
 Faruk Kaiser was awarded the Golden Disc accolade when Qurbani exceeded 500,000 units sold in India.
 The album then went Platinum within seven months, a record for the Indian music industry at the time, selling 1 million units.

 The song "Laila O Laila" was recreated in the film Raees with the title Laila Main Laila, sung by Pawni Pandey and featuring Sunny Leone.
+The song's title was also used for a 2015 Malayalam film of the same name.